tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 immediately during key generation and then discarded.
 Furthermore, once the shared secret is derived, the private key will have to be deleted.
-Since the private key resides in the constrained cryptographic module, removing it optimizes memory usage, reducing the footprint of PQC key material in constrained HSMs.
+Since the private key resides in the constrained cryptographic module, removing it optimizes memory usage, reducing the footprint of PQC key material in the cryptographic module.
 This ensures that that no unnecessary secrets persist beyond their intended use.

 Additionally, ephemeral keys, whether from traditional ECDH or PQC KEM algorithms are intended